Do you need IEC health insurance? Our partner, BestQuote, compares the leading insurance providers to find the best rates. Get a free quote!

 Advertisement

-Young Professionals is one of the streams under the International Experience Canada (IEC) program, and it is designed for those who wish to further their careers by gaining professional work experience in Canada.
+The Young Professionals program was created by the Canadian government for those who wish to further their careers by gaining professional work experience in Canada.

 The IEC Young Professionals permit offers a number of advantages compared to the IEC Working Holiday Visa in Canada:

-If you are on an IEC work permit and want to remain in Canada, learn how and when you may be able to benefit from maintained status.
+If you are on an IEC work permit and want to remain in Canada, learn how and when you may be able to benefit from maintained status

 To be eligible for an IEC Young Professionals work permit, candidates must: